Flank/flank-dashboard/docs/12_state_management_investigation.md

 All this stuff to implement features, but makes the `state` highly maintainable and scalable.

 On the other hand, this overhead makes adding or editing a feature as a complex task.
+Also, the learning curve of the package is high, so it is negative effects the maintainability property of the package.

 <a id="s-m-redux"></a>
 Score: 4

 #### State snapshot

 As we have a single application `Store` we can make a snapshot of the state in any time we want.

 <a id="s-s-redux"></a>
 Score: 5